 The blueberry flavor comes from topping the cheesecake with blueberry sauce.
 I typically make the sauce in advance, then pop it in the fridge until I’m ready to serve the cake.
 Only top the cheesecake with the blueberry sauce before serving, because if the cheesecake hasn’t properly set yet the sauce can weigh it down and it will sink.
 As well – you don’t want the sauce to be warm when you spoon it on top of the cheesecake – otherwise, it can melt the cheesecake.

 The blueberry topping can be made with fresh or frozen berries, and adding just a little lemon juice actually helps to bring out the sweetness of the berries (don’t worry – you can’t taste the lemon juice).
+In a pinch, you can use blueberry pie filling instead.

 Make Ahead Tips for No Bake Cheesecake